Super Soft M&M Cookies are here to make this week a million times better.

 - Optional: 1/4-1/2 cup chocolate chips

 - Pre-heat oven to 350°F. Microwave butter for approximately 30 seconds until slightly melted.
 Using an electric hand mixer, beat together melted butter, white sugar, and brown sugar until combined.
-Add egg and vanilla extra, beating again until combined.
+Add egg and vanilla extract, beating again until combined.
 Add salt, baking soda, and flour.
 Mix together until just combined.
 Stir in M&M candies.

 - Place a 1 1/2 to 2 Tablespoon dollop of dough on a parchment lined baking sheet.
 Bake for 11-12 minutes, until edges just become golden brown.
 Let cool on pan for 2-3 minutes until set enough to transfer to a cooling rack.